jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/57f678bb30e428f3ee9d3c40a774d4d956048328/HipHop%20&%20RnB%20tree.jpeg">
 </p>

 In this case, speechiness, followed by duration were the defining attributes for RnB and HipHop genres.
-Speechiness is defined as the presence of spoken words in a track.
+Speechiness is defined as the presence of spoken words in a track according to Spotify's data dictionary.

 Lastly, using Excel, I analyzed the average duration of songs over the years.
 In the dataset, the duration is in milliseconds.
 So I converted each row to minutes and plotted it againt the last five years and got the plot below.